 Defining & redefining our way to be social online.

 5 years ago I was a freshman studying computer science in a French engineering school.
 And I was clearly obsessed with social networks, at a point that I wanted to do everything online.
 From organizing events with online groups to working on school projects with messengers applications.

-When I was travelling, I was using Facebook groups to find local advice, tips and even friends to enjoy my stay in a more social way.
+When I was traveling, I was using Facebook groups to find local advice, tips, and even friends to enjoy my stay in a more social way.
 And I found it wonderful, this ability to connect to anyone, to share anything, to say whatever I want.
 I also discover that it was a perfect age for me, to be able to finally talk to people in a way that I could understand, something that I could control without being forced to express my emotions.

-But I realised soon enough that the drawback of those tools was that once you’re settled, well, you’re settled.
+But I realized soon enough that the drawback of those tools was that once you’re settled, well, you’re settled.
 And now, you’re staying in your habits and routine that Facebook custom-tailored for you as long as you’re online, without even letting you know.